 Once you’ve arrived on Crete, getting to Georgioupolis is straightforward.
 It’s located next to the main coastal highway, so there’s no difficulty finding your way if you ‘re driving.

 If you’re travelling by bus, hourly services call at Georgioupolis, Peristrates and Kavros.
 All are on the main Heraklion – Rethymno – Chania route.
 If you’re relying on buses, you’ve got one change to make, either way.
+Current bus timetables can be found on the K-Tel buses website.

 There is a small ticket booth on the village side of the road.